Exupery/DontCast/README.md

 * Touch of Karma
 * Aspect of the Turtle

+Prior to version 1.3.7 any auras added to the default list (e.g. Dispersion in v1.1.3) would not be enabled for players updating to (or beyond) that DontCast version.
+This was changed in v1.3.7 (e.g. all players will now have Aspect of the Turtle enabled by default) but this required changing how auras are removed/disabled.
+As a result any players that prior to v1.3.7 disabled an aura (via `/dontcast remove`) that is on the default list will have that aura re-enabled.
+Auras disabled in v1.3.7 (or higher) will not be affected by future changes to the default list.

 ## Commands
 * /dontcast add NAME - adds the named buff or debuff
 * /dontcast remove NAME - removes the named buff or debuff